-Ms. Sjoberg is an associate in the firm’s Tribal Affairs and Gaming Practice Group.
-Her practice focuses on real estate transactions and financing and she provides counsel on complex commercial real estate matters.
+Ms. Sjoberg is an associate in the firm’s Tribal Affairs, Gaming and Business Transactions practice groups.
+Her practice focuses on tribal business transactions, real estate and complex project management.

-- Represented limited liability company owner of assembled property in condemnation actions involving a state entity and lone wolf member expelled from company owner; and
+- Represented limited liability company owner of assembled property in condemnation actions involving a state entity and lone wolf member expelled from company owner.

 - Co-Author, "Excessive Speech, Civility Norms, and the Clucking Theorem," 44 Connecticut Law Review, 2011

 - Southwest Super Lawyers Rising Star - Native American Law, 2016, 2017